 - Check for defects: Prior to taking your motorcycle on the road, you should double check to make sure everything is working properly.
 If your motorcycle malfunctions while you’re riding, it could result in a devastating crash.

 - Wear safety gear: Motorcyclists are urged to always wear helmets, even though they are only required by state law for riders below the age of 18.
 A helmet could reduce the risk of sustaining a serious or fatal head injury.
 Wearing gloves, boots, eye protection, protective jackets, and guards for your elbows, shins, and knees can help mitigate damage to the body if an accident occurs.

 - Avoid environmental hazards: Inclement weather and nighttime can increase the risk of being involved in a motorcycle accident.
 Motorcyclists are urged to avoid riding if conditions aren’t safe (if possible).
 If you must ride in inclement weather, reduce your speed and keep your eyes on the road.

 - Be responsible and respect traffic laws: Staying safe on the road means being responsible.
 Always make sure you ride sober, alert, and attentive.
 Motorcyclists should also obey posted speed limits and yield the right-of-way to other road users.

 Why hire an attorney?

-If you were injured in a injured in a motorcycle accident, it's important to understand your rights.
+If you were injured in a motorcycle accident, it’s important to understand your rights.
 Insurance companies often take advantage of biases against motorcyclists.
 They may attempt to pin the blame on you, or claim that you were irresponsible and reckless.

-The attorneys at Bretz & Young know the truth.
+The attorneys at Bretz Injury Law in Hutchinson, Salina, Wichita, Garden City, Dodge City, Liberal, and Hays know the truth.
 We know that Kansas motorcyclists are generally responsible and abide by traffic laws.
-Don't let the insurance companies push you around.
+Don’t let the insurance companies push you around.